Judges 8

 A concubine was a woman who lived with a man in a legally binding relationship as a secondary wife, but who had less social status and fewer privileges than a wife.

 Baal-berith surfaces only here in Judges, so far—nowhere else in known history.
 But there’s also a reference to a temple in Shechem devoted to El-berith (9:46).
 Some scholars say “El” and “Baal” were interchangeable names referring to the same god.
 Baal means lord or master.
 Berith is a Hebrew word for contract, agreement, or covenant.
 Some scholars theorize that this “Lord of the covenant” was intended to replace the LORD of the covenant agreement made with Abraham, Moses, and the nation of Israel.
-If so, the Israelites traded God in on a local god worshipped by Canaanites in Shechem.
+If so, the Israelites traded God in on a local god worshiped by Canaanites in Shechem.
 They made a new covenant with a new god.

 Discussion Questions